gitforwork2/gitforwork.github.io/_posts/2015-10-12-request-i140-via-foia.md

 It's free!
 USCIS doesn't charge for the service.
 * * *
 ###OK I am ready.
 What are the steps to request the I140 information?
 You will have to fill form G639.
 [Part 2](http://greenmirage.com/posts/i140-foia-form-g-639-instruction/) of this blog has more information.
-Instructions are documented in the next [post].
 * * *